bsingh1597/bloom-filter-proxy/README.md

 inter-proxy communication.
 The caching mechanism implemented by the proxy servers significantly reduces latency by storing previously requested URLs locally.
-This feature enables the servers to serve content directly to clients without making redundant calls to internet, resulting in a more responsive user experience.
-The incorporation of Bloom filters further enhances the system\'s efficiency by quickly determining the existence of a URL in the proxy server\'s cache.
+This feature enables the servers to serve content directly to clients without making redundant calls to the internet, resulting in a more responsive user experience.
+Incorporating Bloom filters further enhances the system\'s efficiency by quickly determining the existence of a URL in the proxy server\'s cache.
 The inter-proxy communication through multicasting Bloom filters adds a